top of page

 Screen Shot 2023-11-16 at 15.46.12.png

-VIOLENCE IN THE WEST BANK
+SETTLER VIOLENCE IN THE WEST BANK

 While our team on the ground spoke with people in the West Bank, I verified multiple different instances of violence against, and displacement of, Palestinians in the West Bank since October 7th.
 I spoke with human rights organisations, activists, and witnesses on the ground, as well as geolocating and chronolocating the videos.
 The videos of these instances were used in the broadcast piece and the analysis in the accompanying text piece.
 In verifying the videos I also mapped them and created graphics to better visualize, some of these appear in the text piece.